dedis/popstellar/README.md

 into one ultimate, stable "master" repository combining all the front-end and back-end builds, but that's for later if at all.

+Everyone working on the project, please create your own private "working" branches as needed by forking the appropriate `fe*` or `be*` branch(es) you’re working on, using the naming convention `work-(fe*|be*)-<yourname>[-optional-variant]`.
+For example,
+a branch I create to contribute to the `fe1-web` project might be called `work-fe1-bford` by default, or `work-fe1-bford-random-experiment` if I need an additional temporary branch for a random experiment for example.